rchain/rchat/README.md

 ## Goal

 1. Extract chat messages from Zulip and store it on-chain.
+1. Read on-chain tables, keys and messages.
-1. _TODO: Read on-chain messages and import to Zulip_.
+1. _TODO: Import messages to Zulip_.

 ## Install nodejs dependencies